How To Enable or Disable Write Protection for a Disk Drive

 2015-12-23_170855

-To enable or disable write protection on Windows 10 for any disk drive – be it a removable storage device or a disk drive on an HDD or SSD – you need to go through the following steps: (Don’t do it for your Main C:\ Drive).
-This will result in locking up your drive and since it is being used, while you are on the computer (it may not work) these methods are recommended only for external, or secondary drives.
-If you want to protect your data, you can either encrypt it or use a password on logon.
+To enable or disable write protection on Windows 10 for any disk drive – whether it’s a removable storage device or a disk drive on an HDD or SSD – you need to follow these steps: (Don’t apply these to your main C:\ Drive).
+Doing so can lock up your drive as it’s in use while you’re on the computer, and it may not work.
+These methods are only recommended for external or secondary drives.
+If you want to protect your data, you can either encrypt it or use a password upon logon.

 Type diskpart into the elevated Command Prompt and press Enter.